When it comes to leases:

 You might want to maintain flexibility in other areas of your process to demonstrate your capabilities as a landlord.
 For example, offering showing times outside of office hours.
 While you should avoid appearing unprofessional, try making changes to benefit the landlord specifically.

-Other Lease Term Examples Landlords Use
+Strategic Lease Term Examples Surrey Landlords Use

 While the fixed term followed by a periodic lease is relatively common, you may want to use a different one instead.
 Here are a few other options.